How to Homeschool

 If you've read through these materials and still have questions, you may want to consider working with a professional homeschooling consultant.
 Here are a couple of options:

-- Amber Johnston, the leader of Heritage Homeschoolers offers homeschool consultations for new and experienced homeschoolers.
-Great for elementary and middle school!
-Amber has also written a great book about culturally rich learning: A PLACE TO BELONG.
+• Amber Johnston, the leader of Heritage Homeschoolers, offers homeschool consultations for new and experienced homeschoolers.
+Great for elementary and middle school.
+Amber has also written an inspiring book about culturally rich learning: A PLACE TO BELONG.

 STEP 7: Get Connected!